hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As his 'munition's from "New river head".
 >
-> Their names would, fright a frenchman from the bar,
+> Their names would, fright a Frenchman from the bar,
 >
 > As "Nelson, Waterloo, and Trafalgar";
 >